Medvedev points Facebook's Zuckerberg towards Russian IT sector

 Communication Minister Nikolai Nikoforov, who also attended the meeting, said a plan for a Facebook research centre in Russia was discussed.

-Russian IT firms such as Internet search engine Yandex, which launched its own browser on Monday, and anti-virus software maker Kaspersky Lab have become global success stories.
+Russian IT firms such as Internet search engine Yandex (YNDX.O), which launched its own browser on Monday, and anti-virus software maker Kaspersky Lab have become global success stories.

 Zuckerberg wrote on his Facebook page that the conversation with Medvedev in his country residence outside Moscow had been "good" and posted a photo of himself in front of St. Basil's Cathedral on Red Square.